Malaysian United People's Party

-The Malaysia United People's Party (MUPP) / Parti Bersatu Sasa Malaysia (BERSAMA) is a political party in Malaysia.
+The Malaysia United People's Party (Parti Bersatu Sasa Malaysia; abbrev: MUPP) is a political party in Malaysia.

 Originally known as Parti Demokratik Setiahati Kuasa Rakyat Bersatu Sabah (SETIA), the party changed its name after it extended to Peninsular Malaysia on 23 March 2011.

 History

 The Malaysia United People's Party (MUPP), also known as Parti Bersatu Sasa Malaysia (BERSAMA), is a political party in Malaysia.
 It was originally founded as the United Sabah People's Power Democratic Party (SETIA) in 1994 by Shuhaiddin Langkap in Sabah.

 SETIA was established as an opposition party with a Bumiputera-centric platform, aiming to represent the interests of indigenous communities.
 However, its membership was open to all ethnic groups, and its leadership included representatives from various backgrounds.
 The party contested in Sabah state elections, advocating for political and economic empowerment, particularly for marginalized communities.

 On March 23, 2011, the party underwent a rebranding and was renamed Parti Bersatu Sasa Malaysia (BERSAMA) as it expanded its presence beyond Sabah to Peninsular Malaysia.
 This change marked an effort to become a national-level political entity, broadening its focus beyond regional issues to address national concerns.